-Interface Components Description pkt-s0 MTA - PS/OSS Immediately after the DHCP sequence, the MTA performs Kerberos- based key management with the Provisioning Server to establish SNMPv3 keys.
-All SNMP messages are authenticated with privacy being optional. pkt-s1 MTA - TFTP MTA Configuration file download.
-When the Provisioning Server sends an SNMP Set command to the MTA, it includes both the configuration name and the hash of the file.
+Interface Components Description pkt-s0 MTA - PS/OSS Immediately after the DHCP sequence in the Secure Provisioning Flow the MTA performs Kerberos-based key management with the Provisioning Server to establish SNMPv3 keys.
+The MTA bypasses Kerberized SNMPv3 and uses SNMPv2c in the Basic and Hybrid Flow pkt-s1 MTA - TFTP MTA Configuration file download.
+When the Provisioning Server in the Secure Provisioning Flow sends an SNMP Set command to the MTA, it includes both the configuration name and the hash of the file.
 Later, when the MTA downloads the file, it authenticates the configuration file using the hash value.
-The configuration file may be optionally encrypted. pkt-s2 CM - CMTS DOCSIS 1.1: Secured with BPI+ using BPI Key Management.
-BPI+ privacy layer on the HFC link. pkt-s3 MTA - MTA MTA - MG RTP: End-to-end media packets between two MTAs, or between MTA and MG.
+The configuration file may be optionally encrypted pkt-s2 CM - CMTS DOCSIS 1.1: This interface should be secured with BPI+ using BPI Key Management.
+BPI+ privacy is provided on the HFC link. pkt-s3 MTA - MTA MTA - MG RTP: End-to-end media packets between two MTAs, or between MTA and MG.
 RTP packets are encrypted directly with the chosen cipher.
 Message integrity is optionally provided by an MMH MAC.
 Keys are randomly generated, and exchanged by the two endpoints inside the signaling messages via the CMS or other application server. pkt-s4 MTA - MTA MTA - MG RTCP: RTCP control protocol for RTP.
 Message integrity and encryption by selected cipher.
 The RTCP keys are derived using the same secret negotiated during the RTP key management.
 No additional key management messages are needed or utilized. pkt-s5 MTA - CMS NCS: Message integrity and privacy via IPsec.
 Key management is with Kerberos with PKINIT (public key initial authentication) extension. pkt-s6 RKS - CMS RADIUS: RADIUS billing events sent by the CMS to the RKS.
 RADIUS authentication keys are hardcoded to 0.
 IPsec is used for message integrity, as well as privacy.
 Key management is Ike or Kerberos. pkt-s7 RKS - CMTS RADIUS: RADIUS events sent by the CMTS to the RKS.
 RADIUS authentication keys are hardcoded to 0.
 IPsec is used for message integrity, as well as privacy.
 Key management is Ike or Kerberos. pkt-s8 CMS - CMTS COPS: COPS protocol between the GC and the CMTS, used to download QoS authorization to the CMTS.
 IPsec is used for message integrity, as well as privacy.
 Key management is IKE or Kerberos.